What are cookies?

 Most browsers give you the ability to manage cookies to suit your preferences.
 In some browsers you can set up rules to manage cookies on a site-by-site basis, giving you more fine-grained control over your privacy.
 This means you can disallow cookies from all sites except those that you trust.
 To customize your cookie management preferences for your browser, please consult the documentation that your browser manufacturer provides.

 For display advertising, you may opt out at any time by visiting your Google Ads Settings page or by installing and running the Google Analytics Opt-out Browser Add-on.
 The Network Advertising Initiative has also developed a tool available here that may help you understand which third parties have currently enabled cookies for your browser and opt-out of those cookies.
+Please note that this is your responsibility and would have no direct affiliation with Bench.

 In addition, on your iPhone, iPad or Android, you can change your device settings to control whether you see online interest-based ads.